geomob/geomob-website/_posts/2020-05-06-map-6th-geomob-online-details.markdown

 * Each speaker will present his/her slides, speaking for 10-15 minutes.

-* If you have a question for the speaker please send it by email to questions @ thegeomob.com.
+* If you have a question for the speaker please use the chat functionality in Zoom.
+Questions will only be visible to the admins.

 * After the speaker finishes his or her talk a moderator will ask one or two of the questions submitted by the audience.
 Hopefully in this way we can have